 Your plan could include some of these self-help remedies recommended by experts at the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the American Physical Therapy Association and the Arthritis Foundation.

 Stay active.
 Regular physical activity can help improve muscle strength and cardiovascular fitness, control weight, reduce joint stiffness and increase flexibility.
 In older adults, exercise can help improve posture and balance, thereby reducing the risk of falls.

 A well-rounded exercise program includes weightlifting or another form of resistance training; walking or low-impact exercises, such as water aerobics; and range-of-motion exercises.
 However, the type of exercise you should do depends on the joints involved and what your doctor or physical therapist recommends.

 Listen to your body.
-Follow the Two-Hour Pain Rule recommended by the foundation: If you have more joint pain two hours after you exercise than you did before, cut back a little and alternate exercises to reduce stress on the affected joints.
+Follow the Two-Hour Pain Rule recommended by the Arthritis Foundation: If you have more joint pain two hours after you exercise than you did before, cut back a little and alternate exercises to reduce stress on the affected joints.

 Rest your joints if they become extremely painful or swollen.
 But avoid long periods of inactivity that will cause muscle weakness and more joint instability.

 Watch your weight.
 No specific diet is recommended for people with arthritis.
 However, if you need to lose weight, a healthy diet—along with exercise—will help.
 For example, losing just five pounds would take 20 pounds of stress off your knees, according to the foundation.